Baked Gluten-Free Apple Cider Donuts, incredibly delicious, made with little sugar and a the best flavors of the season!

 - 1 large egg

-- Pre-heat oven to 375F degrees.
-Spray a donut pan (or two), set aside (recipe will make about 10 donuts)
+Pre-heat oven to 375F degrees.
+Spray a donut pan (or two) and set aside.

-- In a second bowl, add the melted butter, egg, sugar, apple cider and apple sauce.
-Whisk until uniform.
+In a second bowl add the melted butter, egg, sugar, apple cider and apple sauce.
+Whisk until mixture is uniform.

-- Pour dry ingredients into liquids and fold gently to combine, without over doing it.
+Pour dry ingredients into the liquids and fold gently to combine without over mixing it.

-- When you are ready to pour batter into donut pan, twist the bag squeezing the batter out through the small corner cut and into the donut pan.
+When you are ready to pour the batter into the donut pan, twist the bag squeezing the batter out through the small cut and into the donut pan.

-- Bake for 10 minutes.
+Bake for 10 minutes.
 Insert toothpick to make sure it is cooked through.
-Remove from oven and allow it to cool off before removing from the pan.
+Remove from oven and allow it to cool off before removing from pan.

-- In a small plate (or shallow bowl) mix 1 tsp cinnamon and 4 tbsp sugar.
+In a small plate or shallow bowl, mix 1 tsp cinnamon and 4 tbsp sugar. whisk to combine.

-- Melt 1 tbsp butter in microwave.
-Brush on both sides of the donut and dip into the sugar plate, until fully coated with cinnamon sugar.
+Melt 1 tbsp of butter and brush on both sides of the donut.
+Dip into the cinnamon sugar mixture until fully coated.